Parisson/TimeSide/README.rst

 Development
 ===========

-For versions >=0.5 on Debian Stable 7.0 Wheezy:
+For versions >=0.5 on Debian 7 Wheezy:

 .. code-block:: bash